Spatial Fluid Limits for Stochastic Mobile Networks: Case Study

 where $V$ is a parameter that was varied in our tests to observe the network under different node densities.
 Thus, the $N$-th element of the CTMC sequence had an initial number of downloading nodes in region $(x,y)$ equal to $\lfloor N V \theta(x,y) \rfloor$.

 \paragraph*{Results} Table~\ref{tab:validation} shows the results of the comparison between the average fraction of nodes in the \emph{off} state after 10 time units as computed by the JiST discrete-event simulation, CTMC simulation, and PDE analysis, for different values of $V$ and $\mu$, and for $N = 1$ and $K = 7$ (corresponding to an area with 64 regions).
-The PDE estimate was computed by numerical solution with Euler's method using with a fixed step size $\ds = 1/256$.
-In all cases considered in this paper, this was found be sufficient to observe relative differences less than $3\text{E-}5$ with respect to the estimates computed with $\ds = 1/272$ and $\ds = 1/288$.
 As can be expected, our parametrizations exercise the network under a range of different operating regimes.
 This can be noticed by the fact that our performance index varies sensibly with $V$ in Table~\ref{tab:validation}.
 For any fixed $V$, the estimates for the different values of $\mu$ numerically show the impact of the mobility model on the network performance.
 We remark that the observation window of interest, 10 time units, is in all cases sufficient to study the network under interesting conditions where the fraction of nodes in the \emph{off} state is significantly different than~0 (which corresponds to the initial condition).